 The development team will demonstrate the work whose status is “Done.”
 They also talk about the challenges they faced and how they resolved them.
 The development team will answer any questions that the stakeholders may have on any of these work items.

 At this point, it’s essential that the discussions remain focused on the work at hand and not deviate from anything not relevant.
 Scrum Master needs to pitch in to park any such discussions and remind the team that it’s a time-boxed meeting and demonstration of all the work that needs to complete.

 The sprint review is an opportunity for a shared understanding between all the stakeholders – The people who create it (Scrum Team) and the people who benefit from it (End Users, Customers, and other stakeholders).

 The product owner discusses the product backlog as per its current status.
 PO also presents the target dates and rough milestones on what will come up in subsequent sprints.
-The entire group deliberates on what do no next.
+The entire group deliberates on what to do no next.
 The basis of this discussion is what work needs to finish (including any spillovers from the current Sprint).
 As a group, the team discusses the priority items that we should take in the next Sprint.
-The stakeholders (like Marketing team) could provide valuable insights into how the potential use of the product might have changed based on market conditions, and in that context, what makes the most sense to pick up next.
+The stakeholders (like the Marketing team) could provide valuable insights into how the potential use of the product might have changed based on market conditions, and in that context, what makes the most sense to pick up next.

 - The product owner will take this feedback and adapt the product backlog and prioritization accordingly.

 - The Scrum Master can also talk about the team’s velocity and how the team is improving every Sprint, which also feeds into how much work can finish in subsequent sprints.

 - The sprint review meeting ends with a shared understanding between all stakeholders about the accomplishment of work so far, how much work is pending, and how the prioritization of work happens for upcoming sprints.